Proektsoftbg/Calcpad/README.md

 * output visibility control and content folding;
 * support for plain text (\*.txt, \*.cpd) and binary (\*.cpdz) file formats.

 This software is developed using the C# programming language and the latest computer technologies.
 It automatically parses the input, substitutes the variables, calculates the expressions and displays the output.
 All results are sent to a professional looking Html report for viewing and printing.
-Acknowledgments: The new and beautiful icons are created using [https://icons8.com](https://icons8.com).
-The pdf export was made possible thanks to the [wkhtmltopdf.org](https://wkhtmltopdf.org/) project.

 ![Sample](https://github.com/Proektsoftbg/Calcpad/blob/main/Help/Images/Sample.png?raw=true)